Gopala Gopala (2015 film): Critical reception

-In contrast, IANS rated the film 2.5 out of 5 and wrote "It would've been nice if the core plot was retained and changes were made to the film and its characters.
+In contrast, IANS rated the film 2.5 out of 5 and wrote, "It would've been nice if the core plot was retained and changes were made to the film and its characters.
 But you can't watch Gopala Gopala with such expectations because it successfully reproduces scenes and characters from the original as though remaking is misunderstood as copying frame-to-frame.
 One way it's commendable that the makers didn't try to make many changes since the remake features popular stars such as Daggubati and Pawan, who usually play to the gallery.
 But all this has been done at the cost of creativity and that's what makes the remake less exciting, if not boring."

 Box office

 The film earned a share of around ₹9.19 crore on the opening day and emerged as the fourth highest opener of all time in the AP/Nizam areas.
 It stood in the fourth spot in the list of top ten opening day shares at the AP/Nizam box office behind Attarintiki Daredi (2013), Aagadu (2014) and Baadshah (2013).
 The film collected $0.6 million in two days at USA box office and was expected to cross the $1 million mark soon.
 The film collected a share of ₹4 crore on its second day, taking its two-day AP/Nizam box office total to ₹13.5 crore.
 With the inclusion of takings from Karnataka, Rest of India and overseas markets, the two-day worldwide box office collection was valued at ₹19.5 crore.
 The film's trade witnessed a huge drop on its third day by collecting nearly ₹2 crore at AP/Nizam Box office.
-But it topped the weekend box office followed by Tevar and Raghuvaran B. Tech.
+But it topped the weekend box office followed by Tevar and Raghuvaran B. Tech (dubbed version of Velaiilla Pattadhari).

 It also stood in the top spot at Chennai box office followed by PK and Kappal.
 The film also took good openings in the United States where it collected ₹4.37 crore in the weekend of 9–11 January 2015.
 The film collected ₹17 crore in the first five days at AP/Nizam box office and ₹26.5 crore at the worldwide box office.
 With this, it surpassed the opening weekend figures of Aagadu at AP/Nizam box office, but failed to surpass its worldwide three-day collections.
 The film collected a worldwide share of ₹29.85 crore in six days surpassing the first week collections of Naayak (2013) and Ramayya Vasthavayya (2013).
 The six-day AP/Nizam area share was ₹23.08 crore with which it surpassed the first week AP/Nizam share of Businessman (2012).
 According to The Times of India, the film collected huge shares and headed towards record collections overseas, expected to cross ₹30 crore mark.